|Nutritional Guidelines (per serving)|

 Blend the butter and shortening (or lard) into the flour mixture with a pastry cutter, or with two knives, until fairly well blended.

 Cover the dough with plastic wrap and refrigerate for about one hour.
-The dough can also be kept in the fridge for up to two days.
 When ready to use, the dough should be soft and smooth, not elastic.
 If you poke a hole in the dough with your finger, the indentation should remain.

 Turn the dough out onto a floured surface and roll into desired thickness before cutting.